CADWRDeltaModeling/BayDeltaSCHISM/templates/sediment/README.md

 ### BayDeltaSCHISM
 Clone or download `BayDeltaSCHISM` from [GitHub BayDeltaSCHISM](https://github.com/CADWRDeltaModeling/BayDeltaSCHISM) in a separate directory.
 It contains supplemental input files.

-## Using DVC
-To manage some large input files, the repository uses `DVC`.
-(See [DVC Website](https://dvc.org/) and [GitHub](https://github.com/iterative/dvc).) `DVC` is a Python package.
-When you use Anaconda, `DVC` can be installed by `conda install -c conda-forge dvc`.
-(Create a new Conda environment if you do not want to disturb your Conoda environments.)
-Refer to DVC GitHub README if you use different Python environments.

-Cloning this repository would not pull data files that are managed by `DVC`.
-To pull data files from the `DVC` repository, just run `dvc pull` in case of running it on the DWR HPC's.
-(If you run `dvc pull` on Windows with access to the Section shared directory, try `dvc pull -r nasbdo`.)

 ## Note
 This README and scripts in the repositories are mainly intended to run on our HPCs.